leicaflorian/tvit/README.md

 > ❗️ Attention
 >
-> All programs times are in UTC format.
+> All program times are in UTC format.

 # How to use
 If you're using a dedicated software, you have to configure the m3uList and the epgList.

 If you're using a browser, just visit [https://tvit.leicaflorianrobert.dev/channels](https://tvit.leicaflorianrobert.dev/channels)

+# How to run locally
+### Requirements
+- php >= 8.1
+- composer
+- docker

+### Steps
+- run `composer install`
+- run `./vendor/bin/sail up -d`
+- run `cp .env.example .env`
+- run `./vendor/bin/sail artisan key:generate`
+- run `./vendor/bin/sail artisan db:seed`
+- the app should be reachable on http://localhost:8082

-# UI idea
+# UI ideas

 https://www.domestika.org/it/projects/293989-smart-tv-ui-ux
 https://dribbble.com/shots/20043473-IPTV-Live-TV-s-Page